 If you fail to repay creditors before the company is struck off, a creditor may apply to restore the company in order to initiate formal liquidation.
 This could result in serious consequences for the company directors.

-Seeking advice for a compulsory strike off
+What is a compulsory strike off - Conclusion

 If you respond promptly to any enquiries from Companies House, you should be able to avoid an unwanted strike off.
 However, if you find yourself in this situation and aren’t sure what to do, we can help.